Eden-PHP/Oauth/README.md

-Utility
+Oauth
 =======

-Utility methods for the Eden PHP Library
+Oauth methods for the Eden PHP Library